-Let’s have a look at the exact applications available in the Microsoft Office 365 stack.
+Let’s have a look at the exact applications available in the Microsoft 365 stack.

-Office 365’s productivity tools bestow every individual within an organisation with an immense range of capabilities.
+Microsoft 365’s productivity tools bestow every individual within an organisation with an immense range of capabilities.
 Let’s have a look at what they are.
-(Note these are apps available on an Office 365 Business Premium Subscription)
+(Note these are apps available on a 365 Business Premium Subscription)

 Microsoft PowerPoint: This program allows you to easily create professional looking presentations.
 Customisable and editable slides are built in sequence, incorporating text, images, video and graphics.
 PowerPoint enables seamless communication of ideas at a business meeting, and if used to its full potential is guaranteed to impress a crowd.

 Microsoft Excel: Create, edit and share files easily and intuitively with this ever-popular spreadsheet application.
 Used for charts, budgets, task lists and accounting, it’s the backbone of many departments within an organisation.

 Microsoft Outlook: This is an email and appointment calendar solution that helps you stay on top of appointments, contacts and communications all in one place.
 As well as the email application and the calendar, it integrates with a task manager, contact manager and a note taker.